praneshnikhar/ATM-simulator/README.md

-# ATM-simulator
+# ATM-simulator(by Pranesh)
-In this project i made bank management system using Java
+In this project i made bank management system using - Java , created DATABASE using MySQL.